productpeter/intelpilot/README.md

 ## How It Works

-1. **Scan** — Fetches candidates from 9 sources (Product Hunt, Hacker News, RSS feeds, 5 Reddit subreddits, BetaList)
+1. **Scan** — Fetches candidates from 14 source channels (Product Hunt, Hacker News top 40, 4 RSS/web feeds, 10 Reddit subreddits, BetaList)
-2. **Extract** — Uses Tabstack API to pull structured data from each candidate URL
+2. **Extract** — Uses Tabstack API to pull structured data from each candidate URL (including explicit product website URL detection)
 3. **Classify** — OpenAI `gpt-4o-mini` classifies each entity: is it an AI startup with an identifiable product name?
 4. **Deduplicate** — Three-tier entity resolution (domain match → name match → vector similarity via Atlas Vector Search)
-5. **Enrich** — Top entities are researched via Tabstack `/research` endpoint, then metrics are extracted with GPT
+5. **Enrich** — All report entities are researched via Tabstack `/research` endpoint, then metrics are extracted with GPT (with name-matching validation and dead domain detection)
-6. **Verify** — Entities enriched but with no web presence (no website, no data found) are heavily penalized
+6. **Verify** — Entities enriched but with no web presence are heavily penalized; parked/dead domains are auto-delisted
-7. **Report** — Scored and ranked into an HTML + JSON report with website URLs, revenue, funding, users, and team size
+7. **Report** — Scored and ranked into an HTML + JSON report (up to 50 entries) with website URLs, revenue, funding, users, and team size

 ---